San Diego Beer Tour: East Village

 Amplified Ale Works Kitchen + Beer Garden (tasting room, coffee, food, full bar, barrel aging, patio)

 Duck Foot Brewing East Village (tasting room, food, patio)

 Half Door Brewing (brewery, food, full bar, patio)

 Hodad's Downtown (tasting room, food)

-Knotty Brewing (brewery, with food and bar with patios attached)
+Knotty Brewing (brewery; bar with food and patios attached)

 Melvin Brewing (brewery, food, patio)